Let me start from the very beginning.

 Barbara De Angelis

-The photos were taken by one of the closest friends of
+The photos and the video were taken by one of the closest friends of

 So beautiful!
 I dream of a beach wedding as well.

 The locations is so dreamy, It looks so perfect.

 What a gorgeous wedding you had!
 Congrats on that!

 Again all the best for you and happily every after!!! 🙂

 The pictures look so dreamy and it just looks like the perfect beach wedding – effortless but so chic ♥